 Working with local agricultural schools and youth groups, the project team will provide students with a better understanding of water management practices and climate-resilient conservation for jobs in commercial agriculture and allied agricultural areas.

 Our local team is training youth as entrepreneurs, to see agriculture as an economic opportunity instead of just back-breaking work.
 They can envision a future in agriculture, with innovative ways to create value-added products or grow high-value crops for niche markets.

-Meagan Terry, Junior Specialist,
+Meagan Terry, Junior Specialist, UC Davis

 Farmers in this region are likely to face additional competition for water as rainfall patterns fluctuate with climate change.
 Therefore, practices such as drip irrigation, rainwater harvesting, and conservation agriculture will be required more for small-scale farmers.